Latest

 Shelby’s eyes went wide.
 “What have you done, Eva?”

 “Me?
 Nothing.
-The automatic wipe popped early.
+It did it all by itself.
+The automatic purge popped early.
 The data’s gone.”
 She shrugged.
 “Must be a bug in the system.”

 Shelby moved quickly to intercept the two men.
 To the one in the dark suit, she was saying, “It works!
 We can recreate this data in half the time.
 It works!
 We’ll add new safeguards and…” The one wearing stars motioned for two heavily armed soldiers to join them.